SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-cf.md

 ## Usage Scenario

-If you don't have access to an SAP backend system (ECC, SAP S/4HANA or SAP on-premise system) but still need OData services with some data, you can use this [mock server application](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mock/README.md).
+If you don't have access to an SAP backend system (SAP ECC, SAP S/4HANA or an SAP on-premise system) but still need OData services with some data, you can use this [mock server application](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mock/README.md).
 It contains some entities of SAP OData services with sample data.

-In essence, these are the steps you need to follow:
+In essence, you need to
-1. Install the mock server using [SAP Business Application Studio](#option-1-install-the-mock-server-using-sap-business-application-studio)
+1. Install the mock server using [SAP Business Application Studio](#option-1-install-the-mock-server-using-sap-business-application-studio).

-2. An additional 256 MB of Cloud Foundry runtim is required for deploying Mock Server.
+2. Have an additional 256 MB of Cloud Foundry runtime required for deploying the mock server.

 3. Create a [destination](#create-destination-to-mock-server) to the mock server in the same SAP BTP subaccount.

-> This installation of the mock server is only needed if you want to test an application deployed for cloud foundry.
-For running local developement test you could use the local mock server.
+> This installation of the mock server is only needed if you want to test an application deployed for Cloud Foundry.
+For running local developement test, you can use the local mock server.

 ## Install the Mock Server Using SAP Business Application Studio